Reddone/case-ql/docs/intro.md

 ### Modifier

 A *Modifier[T]* is a wrapper for a type *T* on which it's possible to set values.
-The library provides instances of various *Modifier*, for *T* and *Option[T]*: they only differ in the possibility to set a NULL value.
+This library provides instances of various *Modifier*, for *T* and *Option[T]*: they only differ in the possibility to set a NULL value.
 For example, on an *IntModifier* you can either set DEFAULT or a value of type *Int* and on a *StringModifierOption* you can set DEFAULT, NULL or a value of type *String*.